How To Deep Clean Norwex Microfiber

 So if you have Norwex cloths that smell awful, don’t despair!
 Here’s how to get them smelling like new again:

-Fill sink or bucket with hot water, and disolve the Norwex Laundry Detergent in the water.
-I use 1 scoop of detergent (2Tbsp) for every 6-7 cups of water.
+2. Disolve Norwex Laundry Detergent in the water.
+I use 1 scoop of detergent (2Tbsp) for every liter of water.
 Yes, this is WAY more than what you use for a normal load of laundry, but necessary to really deep clean your cloths.
-You will need to make sure that your cloths have room to move in the water and are completely submerged in the water, so be sure to use enough water and adjust your Laundry Detergent accordingly.
+You will need to make sure that your cloths have room to move in the water and are completely submerged, so be sure to use enough water and adjust your Laundry Detergent accordingly.

-Your cloths should smell clean and odor free!
+Your Norwex Microfiber cloths should smell clean and odor free!

 … and if you like instructions in pictures, here you go!